HCL-271/Dimitrii.github.io/english/index.md

 * ### Junior analyst and Data Scientist
    * September 2022 ‑ Nowdays
    * #### [Consultant.ru](https://www.consultant.ru/)
+   *
+Reduced the number of search arguments not returned by 20%

+I created a service for issuing answers to user requests, models and text banks, after which I transferred them to containers and successfully support them.

 NLP, solving the problem of text classification, summarization and generation.

 Modification of text retrieval and sorting algorithms, and evaluation of accuracy, completeness, and more comprehensive metrics of